JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7895 days**.

-And here is a just a random fact -  **Eating chocolate three times a month helps people live longer as opposed to people who overeat chocolate or do not eat chocolate at all**.
+And here is a just a random fact -  **Penguins can jump as high as 6 feet in the air**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)